Production babies: Film

 The first list of production babies was included by Pixar in the credits of their first full-length movie Toy Story in 1995.

 Lee Unkrich, a film director with Pixar, explains that the production team and film crew indelibly associate the birth of each of their children with the film they were working on at the time.
 The listing in the end credits becomes a way for them to share these essential memories more widely.
 "It's like our family lives are permanently woven into the movies."
 Twists added in film credits include a list of "Chameleon Kids" at the end of the 2010 animated film Tangled, born to the real-life model for the pet in the film.
 The 2011 animated film Winnie the Pooh lists the names under "Pooh Babies", with the credit knitted on a scarf by the character Kanga.
 In the 2014 Laika film The Boxtrolls the babies are listed as "Boxtrolls Babies".
 In the 2020 Disney/Pixar film Soul, the babies are listed as "Recent You Seminar Graduates", in keeping with the theme of the film.
 Another instance is Lightyear in 2022 where the babies are listed as "Future Space Rangers".
-The babies' instance was used again in the end credits of Elio, where they were listed as "Future Earth Ambassadors".
+The babies' instance was used again in the end credits of Elio, where they were listed as "Future Earth Ambassadors", and again in Hoppers, where they were listed as "Production Kits".

 Disney film director Byron Howard cites the listing of production babies as a pointer to the depth of personal relationships established during collaboration on an animated movie.

 A star next to a baby's name honors a baby who died before production was complete.
 One example can be found in the end credits of Moana for a baby named Cooper.

 In 2009, Ari Folman dedicated his Golden Globe Award to the eight production babies born during the making of Waltz with Bashir, an animated anti-war documentary, and expressed hope that their lives would have no contact with the realities of conflict depicted in the film.

 Reviewers have noted that "production babies" credits indicate the creativity of film people in giving some unusual names to their children.